 Third strength of the Tennessee legislation.
 It has been active since January 2016 and other states are also introducing animal abuse register legislation.

 I know in the UK there is concern that a register will lead to vigilantism.
-When the UK introduced the sex, offenders register there is antidotal evidence suggesting violent crimes against sex offenders decreased.
+When introducing the sex offenders register, in this country, there is antidotal evidence suggesting violent crimes against sex offenders decreased.
 Likewise, I have been monitoring US news sites and I have yet to read any cases of vigilantism against anyone on the Tennessee register.
-I mention this to demonstrated the fear of vigilantism against anyone on the register is mostly unfounded.

 Will Longer Sentences Lead to More in Prison?

-Finally, you may be thinking by having longer sentences will mean our jails will be overcrowded with animal abusers.
+Finally, you may be thinking by having longer sentences will mean overcrowding our jails with animal abusers.
 I believe there are many options for sentencing that does not always involve jail or involve a small time in jail.
 Where appropriate, I believe in finding a solution that works best for society and the individual.
 This could mean, rehabilitation, community sentencing, serving the sentence at home, community service and / or spending a part of the time in jail.
-Nonetheless, where the individual is not suited for alternative sentencing or is a repeat offender then I am open to the individual serving time in jail.
+Nonetheless, when alternative sentencing is not suitable for the individual or is a repeat offender then I am open to the individual serving time in jail.
 In answer to the question will longer sentences mean overcrowding in prisons?
 The answer is a complex one that depends on what society values at the time of implementing and how society believes the register best fits it.

 What about the Open Register?